 Want to twin with your friend?
 We have Sunheri Anarkali.

 Want to twin with your mother?
-We have Silk Moss Green Saree.
+We have a Basic Wine Saree.

 The festival is divided into three sets.
 The first set is dedicated to the worship of Durga, who is Shakti and the destroyer of evil.
 The evil here is not outward, and the destroyer is not a hero; it is each cleaning the sin of hatred, jealousy, and envy.
 By worshipping Durga, we seek to destroy the “Tamo guna,” the darkness, ignorance, and laziness within us.

 The last set of days is dedicated to Saraswati, the Goddess of wisdom or knowledge.
 Within the chaos of books and degrees lies a deep understanding of oneself.
-To educate yourself, focus on our inner wisdom, and to explore oneself.
+To educate yourself, focus on your inner wisdom, and explore yourself.